 Evaluate any reports submitted to the licensee related to testing errors required to be reported under 10 CFR 26.137(f).
 Ensure that corrective actions have been implemented.

-For each HHS-certified laboratory used by the licensee to conduct testing specimens, ensure that:
+For each HHS-certified laboratory used by the licensee to conduct drug testing of specimens, ensure that:

 The laboratory is an HHS-certified laboratory (10 CFR 26.31(d)(3) and 10 CFR 26.153(a))